crikfilippo/basic_captcha/README.md

 <br><br>Notes:
 <br>- Single file class, no database needed.
 <br>- The check is not case sensitive.
-<br>- A token can be used within 1 hour (customizable static property).
+<br>- A token can be used within 10 minutes (customizable static property).

 # Usage
 1. include the class in your project and assign a new own value to the static class property $key.